srmacpherson/NC-News-BE/README.md

 # NC News Seeding

+You will need to run 'npm run setup-dbs' to create the test and development databases.

-You will need to create 2 new .env files:
+Then, you will need to create 2 new .env files:

-.env.development
+'.env.development'
 &
-.env.test
+'.env.test'

-In each, you must provide a reference to the appropriate database ( PGDATABASE=<'your-database'> ).
+In each, you must provide a reference to the appropriate database with PGDATABASE=<'your-database'>